Packaging your own APK file

 Add a virtual keyboard to the game

-version will not support a virtual keyboard, so you need to proactively add a virtual keyboard to the game project before packaging.
+By default, the .apk version will not support a virtual keyboard, so you need to proactively add a virtual keyboard to the game project before packaging.

 You can use any available plugin on the internet.
 However, in this guide, I will use my

-plugin to install the virtual keyboard.This is also the plugin I used to create the virtual keyboard for Doraemon: Nobita’s Resident Evil 2 (Vietnamese Version).
+Kiyoko_JoystickHandlerplugin to install the virtual keyboard.This is also the plugin I used to create the virtual keyboard for Doraemon: Nobita’s Resident Evil 2 (Vietnamese Version).

 A full guide for this plugin will be available in the future.
 However, I have still included a short explanation for each setting in the plugin’s settings section.